mnentwig/busbridge3/README.md

 Optionally, application code can query the remaining number of clock cycles for past reads, and re-schedule them if out of margin (practical if reads are free of side effects and read timeouts are a rare but not impossible event)

+### Bytestream interface
+The bus-style interface is built on top of a bytestream layer, where bytes sent from the PC are provided to the FPGA fabric without any protocol.
+An example for standalone use of this mode is included.

 ### Bitstream uploader
 A .bit file can be uploaded, which e.g. simplifies version management over using flash memory.
 This feature can be used independently.